-Gujral found that his signature tandoori chicken, made by first marinating skinless chicken in plain yogurt and spices before roasting it in a traditional clay tandoor oven, dried out too easily as it hung unsold above the heat of the ovens all day, so he came up with a plan: to avoid wasting the precious spiced chicken, they’d serve the meat in a basic tomato gravy, silky with butter and cream, which would infuse it with moisture and make its spicy flavors softer and more subtle.
+Gujral found that his signature tandoori chicken—made by marinating skinless chicken in yogurt and spices before roasting it in a traditional clay tandoor oven—dried out as it hung unsold above the heat of the ovens all day.
+So, he came up with a plan: to avoid wasting the precious spiced chicken, they’d serve the meat in a silky tomato gravy with butter and cream, which would infuse it with moisture and make its spicy flavors softer and more subtle.
 After the partition in 1945, Gujral and his fellow restaurateurs packed up for Delhi, set up Moti Mahal once more, and the two dishes took off.

-Some sources say the invention of butter chicken was a mistake, not a clever culinary improvisation, but the exact details are irrelevant: Butter chicken still reigns supreme in Indian restaurants and home kitchens across the globe.
+Whether it was a clever culinary improvisation, or a flavorful mistake, butter chicken still reigns supreme in Indian restaurants and home kitchens across the globe.

 What Spices Are In Indian Butter Chicken?